espaces-marx/ai-radicals/guide_en.md

 >
 >**3 reasons to take to the streets:**
 >
->Ø Shift the balance of power: The Yellow Vests proved it—when we stand united, those in power back down.
+>- Shift the balance of power: The Yellow Vests proved it—when we stand united, those in power back down.
 >
->Ø Our lives matter more than their profits: Billionaires are feasting while our pensions vanish.
+>- Our lives matter more than their profits: Billionaires are feasting while our pensions vanish.
 Enough is enough!
 >
->Ø Another society is possible: September 10 is our chance to show that social revolution is on the agenda.
+>- Another society is possible: September 10 is our chance to show that social revolution is on the agenda.
 >
 >Meet up: **2 PM, Place de la République** (Paris)
 >